Licensing criteria for home-based ECE services

 Any examples in the guidance are provided as a starting point to show how services can meet (or exceed) the requirement.
 Services may choose to use other approaches better suited to their needs as long as they comply with the criteria.

-Furniture and items intended for children to sleep on (such as cots, beds, stretchers, or mattresses) must be large enough to allow all children, especially infants under one, to lie flat on their backs.
+Furniture and items intended for children to sleep on (such as cots, beds, stretchers, or mattresses) must:

-Mattresses need to fit firmly inside the cot to avoid gaps that a young infant could get wedged in.
+Mattresses need to fit firmly inside the cot to avoid gaps that an infant could get wedged in.
+Mattresses should not be too soft, as this is a risk factor for infant suffocation.

 Home-based services may use a portable cot if it: